mikediessner/nubo/docs/_build/html/_sources/citation.rst.txt

     @article{nubo2022,
-      title = {Investigating Bayesian optimization for expensive-to-evaluate black box functions: Application in fluid dynamics}, author = {Diessner, Mike and O'Connor, Joe and Wynn, Andrew and Laizet, Sylvain and Guan, Yu and Wilson, Kevin and Whalley, Richard D}, journal = {Frontiers in Applied Mathematics and Statistics}, volume = {8},
+      title = {Investigating Bayesian optimization for expensive-to-evaluate black box functions: Application in fluid dynamics}, author = {Diessner, Mike and O'Connor, Joseph and Wynn, Andrew and Laizet, Sylvain and Guan, Yu and Wilson, Kevin and Whalley, Richard D}, journal = {Frontiers in Applied Mathematics and Statistics}, volume = {8},
       year = {2022}